iterative/dvc.org/content/docs/user-guide/experiment-management/sharing.md

 When you don't have a default DVC remote, or would like to ask DVC to use a particular remote, you can specify it with `--remote` / `-r` option.

-DVC can use more than one process to pull DVC tracked files from remotes.
-You can set the number of processes to pull by `--jobs` / `-j` option.
-By default DVC uses `4 * cpu_count()` processes for non-SSH remotes, and `4` processes for SSH remotes.
+DVC can use more than one thread to pull DVC tracked files from remotes.
+You can set the number of threads to pull by `--jobs` / `-j` option.
+By default DVC uses 4 x `cpu_count()` threads for non-SSH remotes, and 4 threads for SSH remotes.

 If there is already an experiment in the current repository with the name you're trying to pull, DVC won't overwrite it unless you supply `--force` flag.